ankitAMD/NYTaxi_XG_Boost_Challenge-kaggle_challenge/README.md

 Kaggle competition to predict NYC taxi travel times.
 The report for the project is at capstone.pdf.

+## PROBLEM S TATEMENT
+In this report, we look at a Kaggle competition with data from the NYC Taxi and Limousine Commission, which asks competitors to predict the total ride time (trip_duration) of taxi trips in New York City.
+The data provided by Kaggle is structured data provided as a CSV file.
+The data in the CSV file includes multiple formats: timestamps, text, and numerical data.
+This is a regression analysis, since the output, total ride time, is numerical.
+I will use several machine learning methods for the prediction task, which are linear regression, k-nearest neighbors regression, random forests, and XGBoost.
+The models will be evaluated using the root mean squared logarithmic error.

 ## Overview

 i perform this project on dekstop with using Jupyter_Notebook and also perform  without using Jupyter_notebook  on remote server using python.